CSB-KaracaLab/prot-on/README.md

 # Find Designer Mutations
 This repo contains the collection of codes to find designer interfacial mutations by setting multiple runs with EvoEF1 [MK: link].

-## PROT-ON: Structure-based detection of designer PROTein-protein interface mutatiONs
+### PROT-ON: Structure-based detection of designer PROTein-protein interface mutatiONs
   Protein interactions are essential to any biological process.
 Therefore, understanding the impact of interfacial mutations on protein-protein interactions is vital.
 In this work, we present our PROT-ON tool, which uses EvoEF1 [MK: link] to scan the impact of all possible interfacial mutations.
 Our tool  performs a statistical analyis on the scanned mutational landscape to present the mostly-enriching and depleting-mutations.
 All these analyses take a couple minutes on a standard laptop.

-## PROT-ON Architecture
+### PROT-ON Architecture
 ![proton_code_architecture](https://github.com/CSB-KaracaLab/find-designer-mutations/blob/main/proton_code_architecture.png)

-## PROT-ON Input
+### PROT-ON Input
 [MK: Protein takes in .. -- applies on a single monomer -- which should be specified with the related chain id]

-## PROT-ON Output Files
+### PROT-ON Output Files
 `proton.py` [MK] script with the described Usage [MK:link] generates:
   * **Interface amino acid list:** Interfacial amino acid list (within 5Å cut-off), belonging to the input chain ID, as calculated by `interface_residues.py`.
 The same script also outputs the pairwise contacts, as **Contact list:**
   * **Mutation list:** The list of all possible interfacial mutations (format: KD28A; K: Wild-type amino acid, D: Chain ID, 28: Amino acid position, A: Mutant amino acid)
   * **Mutation models:** Generated mutant models modelled by `BuildMutant` of EvoEF1.
   * **Individual EvoEF score files:** EvoEF1 binding affinity predictions calculated by `ComputeBinding` of EvoEF1.
-  * **Boxplot of PROT-ON scores:** All the EvoEF1 binding affinity predictions are analyzed with a boxplot, where
+  * **Boxplot of PROT-ON scores:** All the EvoEF1 binding affinity predictions are analyzed with a boxplot, where;
-  * **Depleted mutations:** are defined by the positive outliers of box plot, and
+  * **Depleted mutations:** are defined by the positive outliers of box plot, and;
   * **Enriched mutations:** are defined by the negative outliers of box plot.
   * **Heatmap pf PROT-ON scores:** All the possible mutation energies are also plotted as a heatmap for visual inspection.

-## Dependencies
+### Dependencies
 * numpy
 * pandas
 * matplotlib